Reawakening of the Medicine People, part 6: Return of the Bearwalker

 Bearwalker: A person powerful and malevolent and believed able to assume the shape of a bear or other animal.

-Although the Bear is a positive symbol in our culture, there is a negative, if not terrifying, side to her as well.
-Many Anishinaabeg believe that the makwa bimose or bear walker is a maji-mide (evil sorcerer) who walks at night and uses the Bear Medicine for selfish purposes, often leading to inflicting harm to people in the form of sickness and death.
-But even if this is true, does that mean bears are the epitome of evil?
+– Meriam Webster dictionaryWhile the Bear is a positive symbol in our culture, she also has a negative, if not frightening, aspect.
+Many Anishinaabeg believe that the makwa bimosed or bear walker is a maji-mide (evil sorcerer) who roams at night and exploits Bear Medicine for selfish reasons, often causing harm to people through illness and death.
+But even if this is the case, does it mean bears are the embodiment of evil?

 No, it doesn't.
-Everything in life is inspirited by forces that aren’t necessarily good or bad, but are simply there; it is the intent of a Mide (person of the Midewiwin Lodge), the direction of his or her heart, which determines if a force is employed for good or evil purposes.
-As in so much of life, what Is simply is, and everything that is has two sides.
-It can be turned to good or evil purpose by the direction of one's heart and intent.
-Once a Midew (participant of the Midewiwin rites) is of the second degree, they have been endowed with supernatural powers that normally are used for healing purposes.
-However, there are accounts of maji-mideg, so-called Bad Medicine Persons, who are requested by ill-willing people to destroy an enemy or rival.
-On such an occasion a maji-mide – sometimes called a maji-aya'aa, or evil being – will employ his or her powers and assume the form of an animal (or in some cases a ball of fire), and after having injured or killed the victim – no matter how remote his whereabouts – , they will resume their human form so as to appear innocent of the crime.
-This is why in the old times sometimes impressions of the footprints of a bear or another animal were found in the vicinity of wiigiwaaman (lodges) or homes occupied by victims of a crime…this was, allegedly, the work of a maji-mide using his bear powers for selfish purposes...
+In life, everything is influenced by forces that are neither inherently good nor bad; they simply exist.
+It is the intention of a Mide (a person of the Midewiwin Lodge) and the direction of their heart that determines whether a force is used for good or evil.
+As with much in life, what exists simply exists, and everything has two sides.
+It can be directed towards good or evil purposes depending on one's heart and intent.
+Once a Midew (participant of the Midewiwin rites) reaches the second degree, they are granted supernatural powers typically used for healing.
+However, there are stories of maji-mideg, known as Bad Medicine Persons, who are sought by malevolent individuals to eliminate an enemy or rival.
+In such cases, a maji-mide – sometimes referred to as a maji-aya'aa, or evil being – will use their powers to transform into an animal (or occasionally a ball of fire), and after harming or killing the victim, regardless of their location, they revert to human form to appear innocent.
+This is why, in the past, footprints of a bear or another animal were sometimes found near wiigiwaaman (lodges) or homes of crime victims… this was allegedly the work of a maji-mide using their bear powers for selfish ends...

 Wii-da aangishkaakawen